-Business trips are allowed under certain conditions and must systematically be approved by the Group COO.
-As for private travel, the Bank regularly reminds staff of the recommended safety precautions and maintains a list of countries and their level of risk.
-Self-isolation and working from home for a certain period is required upon return from travel.
+Business trips are once again allowed under certain conditions and must systematically be approved by the Group COO.
+As for private travel, the Bank has informed staff of the recommended safety precautions, leaving holiday decisions to their judgement and common sense.
+Self-isolation requirements may be applied in some cases.

 Bernard Schuster – Head of Group Communications

 +41 58 819 75 27